beginnersbook.com

 Wrapper class in Java

-By Chaitanya Singh | Filed Under: Learn Java
+Last Updated: November 8, 2022 by Chaitanya Singh | Filed Under: java

 For example: While working with collections in Java, we use generics for type safety like this: ArrayList<Integer> instead of this ArrayList<int>.
 The Integer is a wrapper class of int primitive type.
 We use wrapper class in this case because generics needs objects not primitives.
 There are several other reasons you would prefer a wrapper class instead of primitive type, we will discuss them as well in this article.

-Primitive Wrapper class
+Primitive Data TypeCorresponding Wrapper class

 Why we need wrapper class in Java

 1. As I mentioned above, one of the reason why we need wrapper is to use them in collections API.
-On the other hand the wrapper objects hold much more memory compared to primitive types.
+On the other hand, the wrapper objects hold much more memory compared to primitive types.
 So use primitive types when you need efficiency and use wrapper class when you need objects instead of primitive types.

 The primitive data types are not objects so they do not belong to any class.
 While storing in data structures which support only objects, it is required to convert the primitive type to object first which we can do by using wrapper classes.